You are here

 Admission is always free!

-New at the Bowl Museum:
+The Beatles at the Bowl

 On the second floor of the Hollywood Bowl Museum is a new exhibit called “Live From the Bowl – Recordings and Broadcasts from the Bowl 1928-2012.”
 Dozens of audio and video clips play on touch screen computers and on vintage phonographs, radios, and TVs in period settings.
 There’s a 1930s-era parlor, for example, with a 1936 Philco “tombstone” radio playing Fred Astaire singing “They Can’t Take That Away From Me” on a CBS broadcast live from the Bowl.